Short-Time Work Allowance

-The first date the applications will be accepted is 7 April 2020.
+The first date the applications was accepted was 7 April 2020.
 However, the financial support can begin from 16 March 2020.

 Support may be granted for a maximum of six consecutive months, with the possibility of applying for three additional months (within a statutory time limit).